The Administrative Policies

 |5 years, but less than 10 years||1 year||Employee and Eligible Dependents|

-Duquesne University reserves the right, at its sole discretion, to amend this Plan in whole or in part at any time and from time to time or to terminate it any time, without advance notice, pursuant to the terms of the Plan document.
-Amendments to the Plan are made by the Office of Human Resource Management with the approval of the Vice President for Management and Business.
-Termination of the Plan must be approved by the Vice President and approved by the Executive committee of the University Board of Directors.
+Duquesne University reserves the right, as its sole discretion, to amend this Plan in whole or in part at any time and from time to time, or to terminate it at any time, without advance notice pursuant to the terms of the plan document.
+Amendments to the plan are made by the Office of Human Resource Management with the approval of the Vice President for Management and Business.
+Termination of the plan must be approved by the Vice President for Management and Business and approved by the Executive Committee of the University Board of Directors.